Ramdas, N; Biyela, T; Thema, M; Sibanda, M; Sono, TM; Campbell, SM; Schellack, N; Godman, BB; Meyer, JC

 (2025)

-Patient knowledge, attitudes and behaviors related to antimicrobial use in South African primary health care: Development and testing of the CAMUS and the implications.
+Patient knowledge, attitudes and behaviors related to antimicrobial use in South African primary healthcare settings: development and testing of the CAMUS and its implications.

 Frontiers in Tropical Diseases, 6.